-In this section, we report on our experiments aiming to evaluate the performance of the proposed approach, in terms of SN users' satisfaction regarding the recommendations formulated based on the rating predictions generated by the proposed algorithm.
+In this section, we report on our experiments aiming to evaluate the performance of the proposed approach, in terms of (i) SN users' satisfaction and (ii) precision regarding the recommendations formulated based on the rating predictions generated by the proposed algorithm.

-More specifically, we conducted an experiment, aiming at assessing the participants' satisfaction regarding the recommendations they received, when the algorithms presented in sections 3 and 4, are used as a basis for rating prediction; this satisfaction level was compared to that obtained from other related algorithms.
-The experiment evaluated user satisfaction regarding offered recommendations considering two distinct cases of SN:
+More specifically, we conducted an experiment, aiming at assessing the recommendation precision and participants' satisfaction regarding the recommendations they received, when the algorithms presented in sections 3 and 4, are used as a basis for rating prediction; this satisfaction level was compared to that obtained from other related algorithms.
+The experiment evaluated recommendation precision and user satisfaction regarding offered recommendations considering two distinct cases of SN: